roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

+===

- ****** Granny's Dirty Photographs Ch.
-03 ****** bygeronimo_appleby© Here's the third in the Granny's Dirty Photographs series.Although there isn't much to do with the dirty pictures in this scene, it's a progression from Robert's grandmother and Elaine.
+Here's the third in the Granny's Dirty Photographs series.Although there isn't much to do with the dirty pictures in this scene, it's a progression from Robert's grandmother and Elaine.

  Thanks for all the suggestions with where to take this.
 It pretty much evolves as it goes along.
 There's been no real plan to the scenes in the series since it began with that one original piece.
 Thanks to there being so many comments and emails about continuing the series, here we are.